 If you can’t think of anything to write about look at the image above: the top of a lonely-looking lamppost at dusk in the North Norfolk town of Cromer.

-Haikus come from Japan and comprise three lines, the first of five syllables, the second of seven and the third again five.
-They are deceptively simple, have surprising depth and can make you think and see familiar things differently.
+Haikus come from Japan and comprise three lines: the first of five syllables, the second of seven and the third, again, five.
+They are deceptively simple, can have surprising depth and make you think and see familiar things differently.
 The three lines together are said to represent what a Japanese-speaking person could say in one breath.

 Clerihews are more flexible.
 They were invented by Edmund Clerihew Bentley when he was a 16-year-old schoolboy in London.
 They contain four lines, the first being a person’s name, invariably someone famous who is easily lampooned, politicians are obvious targets.
 The remaining three lines tell a story, the second line rhyming with the first and the last two lines with each other.

 Most of us can recite Limericks from memory, many of them hilarious, but too bawdy for general use.
 They comprise five lines and use the rhyming pattern AABBA, in which the first, second and fifth lines rhyme, while the third and fourth also rhyme, but they’re shorter with a different rhyming words.

 Traditionally, they start with ‘There was an old/young man/women from somewhere’.
 Pick a place that has plenty of rhyming words.
 Leeds and York are obviously easier than Darlington or Manchester.

 We all read out loud what we’d written and that made us laugh and boosted our confidence.

 Next we looked at the ballad form, perhaps the oldest way in which stories were passed verbally from one generation to the next.
 We looked at some of Charles Causley’s ballads before everyone had a go.
 Then we moved on to monologues, dialogue and descriptions of objects and locations.